 Abstract

 This document provides text proposal on proxy coexistence service.

+r1 provides highlight and comment in order to make clear which is modification or new addition.

+Yellow highlight represents modification part.

 5.2.xx Proxy coexistence service procedure

 A CE shall perform the proxy coexistence procedure to start communicating with CM when the CE needs to obtain a coexistence report information from the non-serving CM.
 An illustrative example of this procedure is shown in Figure X. CEProxyCoexistenceServiceRequest, CMProxyCoexistenceServiceRequest and CoexistenceReportResponse messages are defined in Annex C.